xtoazt/pencil/setup-env.md

 # Environment Setup for Pencil AI

-To fix the signup internal server error, you need to set up the following environment variables:
+To fix the signup internal server error and enable AI functionality, you need to set up the following environment variables:

 ## Required Environment Variables